pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 <div class="message-tip">
-<p>Depending on your knowledge and the type of hardening you want to do, you can proceed to do everything yourself, or <a href="https://ubuntu.com/security/certifications/docs/usg/cis/compliance" target="_blank">comply your system to the CIS benchmark automatically</a>.
+<p>Depending on your knowledge and the type of hardening you want to do, you can proceed to do everything yourself or <a href="https://ubuntu.com/security/certifications/docs/usg/cis/compliance" target="_blank">comply your system to the CIS benchmark automatically</a>.
 We recommand that you create a copy of your important files and configurations and create an administrator account before doing so.
 Follow the official guide <a href="https://ubuntu.com/security/certifications/docs" target="_blank">Security Compliance & Certifications for 20.04</a> as you see fit.
 </p>
 </div>